 - Worker nodes selection: By default, Kubernetes/Red Hat OpenShift will schedule the IBM Spectrum Scale Container Storage Interface driver pods on all worker nodes.
 It is essential to have IBM Spectrum Scale client installed on all these nodes.
 If you wish to schedule the IBM Spectrum Scale Container Storage Interface driver pods only on selected worker nodes, you must label the selected nodes and use this label in node selector.
-For more information, see "Using the node selector" on page 21. - Node selection for StatefulSets: CSI attacher and CSI provisioner are sidecar containers that run as two separate StatefulSets.
+For more information, see "Using the node selector" on page 19. - Node selection for StatefulSets: CSI attacher and CSI provisioner are sidecar containers that run as two separate StatefulSets.
 These pods can be scheduled on any of the worker nodes by Kubernetes.
 As a best practice, it is recommended to run these on two separate stable nodes.
 The StatefulSets by design of Kubernetes do not automatically fail over to another node, hence it is recommended to schedule them to run on reliable nodes.
 Scheduling them to run on specific nodes can be achieved by using nodes labels and nodeSelectors.
-For more information, see "Using the node selector" on page 21.
+For more information, see "Using the node selector" on page 19.
 IBM Spectrum Scale Container Storage Interface driver pod must also be scheduled on the nodes running StatefulSets. - Remote cluster setup: If you plan to use remotely mounted file system for PVC provisioning, add the remote cluster details to the Operator configuration.
-For more information, see "Remote cluster support" on page 20. - SELinux considerations: Different Kubernetes distributions handle the SELinux enforcing mode differently.
-There might be differences in terms of SELinux context being set on files, relabeling of volumes and the process context of containers.
-As a prerequisite, appropriate SELinux rules must be set up to allow IBM Spectrum Scale Container Storage Interface driver containers to access the required resources on host.
-For example "container\t" context needs to have access to csi.sock and the IBM Spectrum Scale file system, or the files needing access from containers need to have the "container\file\t" context set.
-Refer to audit logs for any SELinux failures and set up appropriate rules as required.

-- Node names: At times, it is possible that IBM Spectrum Scale cluster and Kubernetes/Red Hat OpenShift cluster are configured with different node names for the same host.
+For more information, see "Remote cluster support" on page 18. - Node names: At times, it is possible that IBM Spectrum Scale cluster and Kubernetes/Red Hat OpenShift cluster are configured with different node names for the same host.
 Use the mmlscluster and kubectl get nodes commands and check the node names of IBM Spectrum Scale cluster and Kubernetes cluster.
 If the names are different, then configure node mapping in the Operator configuration.
-For more information, see "Kubernetes to IBM Spectrum Scale node mapping" on page 22. - Internet connectivity: If your worker nodes do not have internet connectivity, you need to get the IBM Spectrum Scale Container Storage Interface driver and the Operator images from a registry from a node with internet connectivity, copy them on your worker nodes, and upload the images manually: - quay.io/ibm-spectrum-scale/ibm-spectrum-scale-csi-driver:v1.1.0 - quay.io/ibm-spectrum-scale/ibm-spectrum-scale-csi-operator:v1.1.0 - quay.io/k8scsi/csi-node-driver-registrar:v1.2.0 - quay.io/k8scsi/csi-attacher:v2.1.1 - quay.io/k8scsi/csi-provisioner:v1.5.0 - IBM Spectrum Scale services: As a best practice, it is recommended that GUI nodes, protocol nodes, and NSD nodes are not part of the Kubernetes cluster.
+For more information, see "Kubernetes to IBM Spectrum Scale node mapping" on page 20. - Internet connectivity: If your worker nodes do not have internet connectivity, you need to get the IBM Spectrum Scale Container Storage Interface driver and the Operator images from a registry from a node with internet connectivity, copy them on your worker nodes, and upload the images manually:

+- quay.io/ibm-spectrum-scale/ibm-spectrum-scale-csi-driver:v1.0.1 - quay.io/ibm-spectrum-scale/ibm-spectrum-scale-csi-operator:v1.0.1 - quay.io/k8scsi/csi-node-driver-registrar:v1.0.1 - quay.io/k8scsi/csi-attacher:v1.0.0 - quay.io/k8scsi/csi-provisioner:v1.0.0 - IBM Spectrum Scale services: As a best practice, it is recommended that GUI nodes, protocol nodes, and NSD nodes are not part of the Kubernetes cluster.

-Chapter 4.
+Chapter 3.
 Installation of IBM Spectrum Scale Container Storage Interface driver